 Generally, plants with a taproot system are deep-rooted in comparison with those having fibrous type.
 The taproot system enables the plant to anchor better to the soil and obtain water from deeper sources.
 In contrast, shallow-rooted plants are more susceptible to drought but they are quick to absorb surface and irrigation water and thus have the ability to respond quickly to fertilizer application.

 The primary root which develops from a radicle and becomes dominant is called a taproot, as in carrot.
 Roots that develop from other roots are generally called lateral roots; those that arise from other plant organs rather than the root, such as from stems or leaves, are called adventitious roots.

 A taproot system is one in which the primary root becomes the main root of the plant with minimal branching consisting of secondary, smaller lateral roots.
-The taproot system occurs in dicot plants and is one of the basis of distinguishing these plants from the monocots which have fibrous roots.
+The taproot system occurs in dicot plants and is one of the basis of distinguishing these plants from the monocots which generally have fibrous roots.

 In plants having a taproot system, the trunk-like primary root develops directly from the embryonic root called radicle and grows downward into the soil.
 From this taproot, lateral roots develop which may initially grow horizontally then turn downward.
 These roots repeatedly form finer roots which terminate in a root tip with a minute, dome-shaped, protective root cap at the tipmost part.

 In grasses and other monocots including lilies and palm plants, the root system is a fibrous root system consisting of a dense mass of slender, adventitious roots that arise from the stem.
 A fibrous root system has no single large taproot because the embryonic root dies back when the plant is still young.
 The roots grow downward and outward from the stem, branching repeatedly to form a mass of fine roots.

 There are various specialized root types such as the storage root, aerial root, contractile root, haustoria, prop roots, pneumatophores, and buttress roots (Simpson 2010).
 These are briefly described: